Blog

 Frequently Asked Questions

 Yes.
 Product liability can apply to anyone in the distribution chain, including retailers and online sellers.
-Even if you didn’t design or manufacture the product, you can still be named in a claim, especially when products are imported, private-labeled, or sold under your brand.
+Even if you did not design or manufacture the product, you can still be named in a claim.

-Ecommerce businesses rely on uptime and handle sensitive customer data, credentials, and payments.
-Cyber insurance helps cover breach response costs, legal fees, customer notifications, and losses from cyber-related downtime.
-Those risks can immediately stop revenue for online stores.
+eCommerce businesses rely on uptime and handle sensitive customer data and payments.
+Cyber insurance helps cover breach response, legal costs, customer notification, and losses from downtime.

 Vouch Specialty Insurance Services, LLC (CA License #6004944) is a licensed insurance producer in states where it conducts business.
 A complete list of state licenses is available at vouch.us/legal/licenses.
 Insurance products are underwritten by various insurance carriers, not by Vouch.
 This material is for informational purposes only and does not create a binding contract or alter policy terms.
 Coverage availability, terms, and conditions vary by state and are subject to underwriting review and approval.